iamalreadynoob/wolta/README.md

 * avg_w_abs, True by default, indicates the way of calculation of average difference, using difference array with absolute values or not
 * success_indexes, False by default

 ***

+### list_deletings

+It cleans dataframe from features that should be deleted.

+**Returns**:
+1. pandas dataframe
+2. string list, the list of might be deleted feature names, it is returned only if return_extra is True **Parameters**:
+1. df, pandas dataframe
+2. extra, list of string, the list of the feature names that will be deleted directly, by default None
+3. del_null, delete or not delete features that has too many null values, by default True
+4. null_tolerance, creates the limit indicator in the way of null_tolerance% of whole sample amount, by default 20
+5. del_single, delete or not delete features that has single value, by default True
+6. del_almost_single, delete or not delete features that has nearly single value, by default False
+7. almost_tolerance, creates the limit indicator in the way of almost_tolerance% of whole sample amount, by default 50
+8. suggest_extra, investigates string features that has too many unique data or not and points them, by default True
+9. return_extra, if suggest_extra and this are True, returns array the list of feature names that might be deleted, by default False
+10. unique_tolerance, creates the limit indicator in the way of st_tolerance% of whole sample amount, by default 10

+***